 At once personal and detached, intimate but distancing, Julia Dogra-Brazell’s work casts a spell all of its own.
-Helen De Witt, Head of Cinemas The British Film Institute.
+Helen De Witt, erstwhile Head of Cinemas The British Film Institute.

 Julia Dogra-Brazell is an artist working with film, video, sound and the still image.
 She studied literature at London and Cambridge Universities in the eighties where her tutors included Eric Mottram, Janet Bately and Christopher Ricks.
 In the late nineties, under the tutelage of Tina Keane at Central St. Martins School of Art and Design, she shifted an acquired interest in storytelling, poetry, history and memory to the context of visual culture.
-She holds degrees in literature, photography and fine art and is a visiting lecturer in moving image and photography.
+She holds degrees in literature, photography and fine art and is a visiting lecturer in lens-based media and visual communication.
 Her films are included in the British Council Films Directory, the BFI film archive and the British Artists’ Film and Video Study Collection.

 Common to all Dogra-Brazell’s works, irrespective of medium, is the idea of art as a prime means of resistance to habitual modes of analysis.
 As Jason Oddy points out in terms of her photography,’at once imprecise and over-determined’, what we see ‘alludes … to an elusive past irreducible to a single event’. (‘The Impossibility of Storytelling’ Next Level Ed 1 Vol 2).
 We experience this early on in simple and sustained film works, such as The Garden (2007), as well as in more complex pieces that eschew straightforward narrative intention, causation or chronological structure; in the audio works We (2001) and Voiceover (2001), for example, or her first film, Plot (2001-6).